-If you have inherited a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) governmental deferred compensation plan and have either elected or defaulted to payments under the five-year rule, you may change to a life expectancy payment election if, by December 31 of the year following the year of the original owner's death, you remove a life expectancy-based payment before rolling over the remaining assets to your inherited Roth IRA.
+If you have inherited a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) governmental deferred compensation plan and have either elected or defaulted to payments under the five-year rule, you may

-- 2. If you are the beneficiary of a deceased Roth IRA owner, the entire amount remaining in the inherited account will, at your election, either: - (a) Be distributed by December 31 of the year containing the fifth anniversary of the original Roth IRA owner's death, or - (b) Be distributed over your remaining life expectancy.
+- change to a life expectancy payment election if, by December 31 of the year following the year of the original owner's death, you remove a life expectancy-based payment before rolling over the remaining assets to your inherited Roth IRA. - If you are the beneficiary of a deceased Roth IRA owner, the entire amount remaining in the inherited account will, at your election, either: - (a) Be distributed by December 31 of the year containing the fifth anniversary of the original Roth IRA owner's death, or - (b) Be distributed over your remaining life expectancy.

 If you are a spouse who is the sole designated beneficiary of a Roth IRA owner, you must elect either option (a) or (b) by the earlier of December 31 of the year containing the fifth anniversary of the original owner's death, or December 31 of the year life expectancy payments would be required to begin.
 If you are a designated beneficiary of the original Roth IRA owner, other than a spouse who is the sole designated beneficiary, you must elect either option (a) or (b) by December 31 of the year following the year of the original Roth IRA owner's death.
 If no election is made, the distribution will be calculated in accordance with option (b).
 In the case of distributions under option (b), distributions must commence by December 31 of the year following the year of the original Roth IRA owner's death.
-Generally, if the original Roth IRA owner's spouse is the designated beneficiary, distributions need not commence until December 31 of the year the original Roth IRA owner would have attained age 72 (701⁄2 if the original Roth IRA owner would have attained 701⁄2 before 2020), if later.
+Generally, if the original Roth IRA owner's spouse is the designated beneficiary. distributions need not commence until December 31 of the year the original Roth IRA owner would have attained age 701⁄2 if the original Roth IRA owner was born before July 1, 1949, age 72 if the original Roth IRA owner was born on or after July 1, 1949, but before January 1, 1951, and 73 if the original Roth IRA owner was born on or after January 1, 1951, if later.